How to spot the right marketing agency for you

 • A single point of contact.
 A dedicated account manager should be assigned to manage your projects right away so you never have to wonder who to call when a need arises.

-• A meeting with the creative team.
-When you kick off your project, that initial meeting should include the account manager as well as the creative talent who will actually be building the asset.
-If the project is an infographic, you’ll want the copywriter and the graphic designer in attendance to ask questions and strike the right balance between “info” and “graphic.”
-If you need a video, include the script writer and videographer to nail down the message and determine the style based on how it will be consumed.
+• Kickoffs with the creative team.
+This initial meeting should include the account manager as well as the creatives who will build the asset.
+For an infographic, you’ll want the copywriter and the graphic designer there to ask questions and strike the right balance between “info” and “graphic.”
+A video project would include the script writer and videographer to nail down the message and determine the style.

-• A firm schedule of deliverables.
-After that initial project meeting, the account manager should be able to explain the entire process going forward, starting with a work order that includes costs and deliverable dates.
+• Firmly scheduled deliverables.
+The account manager should be able to explain the entire process going forward, starting with a statement of work.
 If they’re unable to do that in a timely way, their internal processes may be a little rusty, and it could ultimately affect their ability to meet deadlines.

-High-quality agencies have their own in-house quality control processes to ensure that when you receive final files from them, they are ready to go into production, whether that’s print, online, or other.
+High-quality B2B technology marketing agencies have their own in-house quality control processes to ensure that when you receive final files from them, they are ready to go into production, whether that’s print, online, or other.
 These internal review processes should be itemized on the work order.
 If they're not, ask the agency about them.
-There should also be one or more review cycles with the client to sit down with the full creative team, evaluate the asset, make sure it meets specifications, and tweak as necessary.
+There should also be one or more review cycles with the client to sit down with the team, evaluate the asset, and make sure it meets specifications.

-In a creative agency, quality control means that any project involving writing undergoes a thorough copyediting process to correct typos and missing words and to ensure that it follows the client’s style guide in terms of capitalization and punctuation.
+In a creative agency, quality control means that any project involving writing undergoes a thorough proofreading process to correct typos and missing words and to ensure that it follows the client style guide in terms of capitalization and punctuation.
 The same goes for any graphics that contain copy in them.

-On the design side, it means graphics files are double-checked by a manager for size, resolution, and proper licensing.
+On the design side, it means graphics are reviewed internally for size, resolution, and proper licensing.
 For video files, it means independent videographers review each other’s work to make sure all client input has been incorporated into the final product.

 Spotting the right creative partner to work with can be complicated from the outside, but there are a few tangible indicators to look for.